Production chain: monitoring, control and management

 In addition, second-party audits are carried out by the corporate team and, in some units, third-party audits are carried out by certifiers and clients (e.g.: McDonald’s and KFC/YUM).
 To remedy the non-conformities, a joint action plan is established to adjust the requirements.
 Tracking is done by the Animal Welfare Officers of each plant.

-In agriculture, the Animal Welfare Framework is applied to the integration of poultry and turkeys and to the pig breeding chain by the Animal Welfare Officers.
-On a monthly basis, 5% of integrated producers stationed at the units that have up to 100 integrated producers are assessed, 3% of integrated producers from units that have 100–500 of them, and 1% of integrated producers at units that have more than 500 of them.
+In agriculture, the Animal Welfare Matrix is applied in the integration of broiler, turkey and in the pig chain by Animal Welfare Officers.
+5% of integrated companies at units that have up to 100 integrated companies, 3% of members at units that have between 100 and 500 integrated companies and 1% of members at units that have more than 500 integrated companies are evaluated monthly.
+In 2020, more than 2,500 integrated companies were evaluated, representing about 28% of BRF's global integration evaluated in one year.

 The assessments are always applied to different integrated producers so that the maximum number of properties possible are assessed in a year.
 As in the industry, all non-conformities are addressed and the plan is managed by the Animal Welfare Officers.

 The Certified Humane, Antibiotic-Free Products, Global G.A.P. and ALO Free protocols also audit our broiler farming chain.

 An international certification that considers the quality of life of animals from birth.
 The requirements are stricter than many world standards and ensure, among other factors, that animals be free to express their natural behavior.
 In Lucas do Rio Verde (Mato Grosso), 192 houses and 14 poultry farms hold this certification.
 The year 2020 has tripled the number of birds that are part of the certification.
 There are about 26 million birds benefited per year.

-This certification gave rise to the Sadia Bio Range, of products resulting from breeding with a high level of animal welfare.Learn More
+This certification gave rise to the Sadia Bio brand, of products resulting from raising with a high level of animal welfare.Learn More